 However, we should recognize the past few years as indicative of the EU’s growing willingness to play privacy “bully-ball”, pressuring other countries — including close allies — to comply with stronger data privacy mandates as a basic requirement to conduct business in the region.
 Indeed, the EU is making a nationalist digital identity play, focused on addressing the control over identity’s building blocks at a regional level.

 The EU’s prioritization of individual privacy is best understood as a cocktail of two countervailing forces – one part historical concerns that the union has had with overbroad government interests, and one part overbroad commercial interests.
 For the past three decades, the EU has always had a comprehensive, region-spanning privacy framework — first with the Data Protection Directive (DPD), transposed consequently by the General Data Protection Regulation in 2018 (GDPR).
-The two equally address protection against government and industry forces, applying to all organizations in the EU operating in the public and private sector.
+The two equally address protection against both government and industry forces, applying to all organizations in the EU operating in the public and private sectors.
 In contrast, the US has consistently been plagued by a patchwork approach.
 Its legal precedent has largely focused on governmental intrusions on individual privacy, and its commercial protections are industry-specific.

 The EU also has had a vested interest in pushing back against Silicon Valley (SV) incumbents, reflecting its issues with the US regulatory approach to privacy.
 Moreover, this interest is couched in the historical and silent cooperation of SV corporations with US intelligence agencies.
 In fact, it was the 2013 revelations about the scope and breadth of the US National Surveillance Agency, laid bare by Snowden, which prompted the original scrutiny in the EU leading to the 2015 Safe Harbor agreement strikedown.
 Previous actions the EU has taken also reflect this, with the EU citing potential NSA involvement in 2018 as it applied antitrust pressure against Google.